SoftInstigate/restheart/security/README.md

 &#181;IAM (micro-IAM) is a micro-gateway for **Identity and Access Management** designed for microservices architectures.

-It acts as a reverse proxy in front of resources to be protected providing Authentication and Authorization services.
+It acts as a reverse proxy for resources to be protected providing Authentication and Authorization services.

  &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to APIs and microservices implementation avoiding coding security functions and a centralized gateway where scalability is a key concern.